tc39/notes/es6/2014-04/apr-9.md

 AWB: In addition to meeting notes record, file bugs to track progress

-YK: In general, if there are concerns, there’s two sides: person A thinks “I should push harder” vs. person B saying “that’s fine” without giving it much thought
+YK: In general, if there are concerns, there's two sides: person A thinks "I should push harder" vs. person B saying "that's fine" without giving it much thought

 AWB: Still need to be more active reviewing in the committee.